enonic/old-xp-doc/doc/appendix/changes/index.rst

 Multipart handling in JS
 ------------------------
-The servers-side javascript framework now supports handling of multipart requests.
+The server-side javascript framework now supports handling of multipart requests.
 This allows you to handle any kind of files and binaries that are submitted along with a request.
-Along with this new capability, a few new libraries for handling repository attachments and IO has been developed.
+Along with this new capability, a few new libraries for handling repository attachments and IO have been developed.
 These are shipped with this release.

 New JS Libraries